yymartin/FIDO2-PHP/README.md

 ## Warning
 This work can freely be used for another usage and be adapted in a real FIDO2 webserver.
 To do so, HTTPS must be enabled to avoid any security vulnerabilities.
-To do so, simply uncomment assertions in files:
+To enable HTTPS, simply uncomment assertions in files:
 - vendor/web-auth/webauthn-lib/src/AuthenticatorAttestationResponseValidator.php (line 116)
 - vendor/web-auth/webauthn-lib/src/AuthenticatorAssertionResponseValidator.php (line 146)